NAME

 verify and verifyerr

-Verify TSIG signature of packet or reply to the corresponding query.
+Verify TSIG signature of a reply to the corresponding query.

 $opaque = $packet1->verify( $query ) || die $packet1->verifyerr;